 1) Oral rifaximin 200 mg bid or 400 mg once daily with main meals for the entire duration of stay in a high-risk area.
 The drug is not absorbed from the gastrointestinal tract, is well tolerated, and rarely causes adverse effects.
 Rifaximin is effective predominantly against enterotoxigenic E coli and enteroaggregative E coli, but its effectiveness against enteroinvasive bacteria has not been established (if diarrhea occurs in the course of treatment, assume it has been caused by invasive bacteria and administer azithromycin).

 2) An oral fluoroquinolone, for instance, ciprofloxacin 500 to 750 mg once daily for the entire duration of stay in a high-risk area.
 The drug is effective against the majority of bacteria responsible for traveler’s diarrhea (however, a high percentage of Campylobacter strains in Asia are resistant to fluoroquinolones).
-Patients receiving oral fluoroquinolones are at risk for adverse effects (including diarrhea and pseudomembranous colitis caused by Clostridium difficile).
+Patients receiving oral fluoroquinolones are at risk for adverse effects (including diarrhea and pseudomembranous colitis caused by Clostridioides difficile).

 3) Bismuth subsalicylate 2 tablets qid.